esterkin31415/Software-Architect-Project-11/artefacts/architecture/hypothesis-emergency-responder/README.md

 * Instructions to put into production the PoC.
 * Implementation completed within the allocated time frame.

-# Example Behaviour and a Description of the Capability
+# Example Behavior and a Description of the Capability

 The Real-Time Emergency Responder Sub-system is intended to receive one or more medical specialisms (See [Specialism Reference Data](../models/reference-data/specialities)) and a data store of recent hospital information in order to suggest the nearest hospital with an available bed, which is associated with